 The Ori Building Treasure Trove

-The new Ori Building in Braddon is home to a range of popular fashion, homeware and design stores such as Handsome Pretty, AGENCY, Assemblage Project, Rebel Muse, a gentleman's barbershop 'Groomed', a florist 'Moxom and Whitney' and the ever-popular Frugii Dessert Laboratory.
+The new Ori Building in Braddon is home to a range of popular fashion, homeware and design stores such as Handsome Pretty, AGENCY, Assemblage Project, Rebel Muse, a gentleman's barbershop 'Groomed' and the ever-popular Frugii Dessert Laboratory.
 There is also a stack of cafes serving up delicious coffee and treats.

 Coffee and cocktails

 The suburb is well known for its coffee with the original Lonsdale Street Roasters, which now has two Braddon locations.
 Barrio Collective Coffee is another Braddon coffee spot that’s sure to satisfy even the pickiest coffee connoisseur.